 Jurisdictions: Distance:

 Anaheim (District 4) • 8.1 miles

-CypressGarden GroveHuntington Beach Cost:
+CypressGarden Grove Cost:

-• \$1.2-1.0 million
+Huntington Beach • \$1.0-1.2 million

 Stanton

 Westminster

 The proposed Knott-Springdale corridor runs north and south between the PE ROW (Corridor A) and Slater Avenue (Corridor E).
 Additional corridor connections could be made to the proposed Westminster-Hazard corridor.
 This corridor would consist mostly of Class II on-street bike lanes.
-Figure 3-8 shows Corridor G.

-This 8.1-mile corridor would provide north-south linkage across several cities in northwest Orange County.
-Corridor G has a total estimated cost ranging between \$1.2 and \$1.0 million.
+Figure 3-8 shows Corridor G. Opportunities, Constraints, and Estimated Costs This 8.1-mile corridor would provide north-south linkage across several cities in northwest Orange County.
+Corridor G has a total estimated cost ranging between \$1.0 and \$1.2 million.
 Only 2.6 miles of the corridor have existing bike lanes, so completion of the proposed 5.5 miles could potentially attract many new users.
 Suggested bikeways enhancements would also improve the existing southbound I-405 freeway off-ramp intersection.

 The Knott-Springdale corridor will provide a quality bikeway connection to the PE ROW (Corridor A), the large office center near the Valley View Street/Katella Avenue intersection in Cypress, Pacifica High School, and Marina High School.
+Additionally, linkage from the southern terminus of Corridor G to Pacific Coast Highway is provided through existing bikeways on Edwards Street and Seapoint Street.